 - All concrete slope paving shall consist of Class A concrete. - The minimum bottom width shall be eight feet. - The side slopes of the channel shall be no steeper than 1.5 horizontal to 1 vertical (1.5:1). - Equipment access ramps shall be provided between each road crossing and at intervals of not more than 1000'.
 Slope of travel way on access ramps shall be no steeper than 6 horizontal to 1 vertical. - A maintenance berm is required along all drainage channels.
 For channels with top widths of 30 feet or less, a 25-foot wide maintenance berm is required along one side of the channel and a 5-foot wide maintenance easement shall be provided on the other side of the channel.
 For channels with top widths between 30 feet and 60 feet, a minimum 25-foot maintenance berm is required along each side of the channel.
-For channels with top widths greater than 60 feet, a minimum 30-foot maintenance berm is required along each side of the channel.
+For channels with top widths greater than 60 feet, a minimum 30-foot maintenance berm is required along each side of the channel berm is required along each side of the channel berm is required along each side of the channel berm is required along each side of the channel.
 Additional width shall be provided to accommodate backslope swales if necessary. - All slope paving shall include a toe wall at the top and sides with a minimum depth of 18 inches.
 Toe walls shall also be included along the bottom of the channel with a minimum depth of 24 inches for clay soils and 36 inches for sandy soils. - Backslope drain swales and interceptor structures are required in the channel maintenance berm to prevent overland flow down the bank of partially-lined channels.
 These items shall be designed in accordance with the minimum requirements specified in Chapter 9.
 Backslope drain swales and interceptor structures are not required on fully lined channels, with the concrete lining extending to the top of the ditch bank. - Channel maintenance berms must be vegetated immediately after construction in accordance with erosion control requirements discussed in Chapter 9. - Weep holes shall be used to relieve hydrostatic pressure behind lined channel sections.
-The specific type, size, and placement of the weep holes shall be based on the recommendations of the geotechnical report. - Where construction is to take place under muddy conditions or where standing water is present, a seal slab of Class C concrete shall be placed in the channel bottom prior to placement of the concrete slope paving. - Control joints shall be provided at a maximum spacing of approximately 25 feet.
-A sealing agent shall be utilized to prevent moisture infiltration at control joints. - Concrete slope protection shall have the minimum thickness and reinforcement indicated in Table 6-1.
+The specific type, size, and placement of the weep holes shall be based on the recommendations of the geotechnical report.

-• A geotechnical investigation and report on local soil conditions is required for all channel construction and improvement projects.
+- Where construction is to take place under muddy conditions or where standing water is present, a seal slab of Class C concrete shall be placed in the channel bottom prior to placement of the concrete slope paving. - Control joints shall be provided at a maximum spacing of approximately 25 feet.
+A sealing agent shall be utilized to prevent moisture infiltration at control joints. - Concrete slope protection shall have the minimum thickness and reinforcement indicated in Table 6-1. - A geotechnical investigation and report on local soil conditions is required for all channel construction and improvement projects.

-TABLE 6-1: MINIMUM THICKNESS AND REINFORCEMENT FOR CONCRETE SLOPE PAVING Channel Side Slope Minimum Thickness Minimum Reinforcement (H:V) (inches) Material Dimensions 3:1 4 inches welded wire fabric 6 x 6 x W2.9 x W2.9 2:1 5 inches welded wire fabric 6 x 6 x W4.0 x W4.0 1.5:1 6 inches reinforcement 4 x 4 x W4.0 x W4.0
+TABLE 6-1: MINIMUM THICKNESS AND REINFORCEMENT FOR CONCRETE SLOPE PAVING Channel Side Slope Minimum Thickness Minimum Reinfor (H:V) (inches) Material Dimensions 3:1 4 inches welded wire fabric 6 x 6 x W2.9 x W2.9 2:1 5 inches welded wire fabric 6 x 6 x W4.0 x W4.0 1.5:1 6 inches reinforcement 4 x 4 x W4.0 x W4.0